 Bring your binoculars or spotting scope, or else we will have a couple to share.
 No dogs please.

-Course registration is $280 per person, and includes boat trip and lunch on Saturday and Sunday.
+Course registration is $330 per person, and includes boat trip on Sunday.

-In this three day workshop (Friday evening until Sunday noon), participants will be introduced to the general ecology and biology of birds with an emphasis on the species commonly found in and around Clayoquot & Barkley Sounds.
-Topics covered will include basic ID skills, breeding biology, physiological adaptations, migration ecology, and conservation issues.
+In this weekend workshop (Friday evening until Sunday afternoon), participants will be introduced to the general ecology and biology of birds with an emphasis on commonly encountered species.
+This course is specifically scheduled to overlap with the peak shorebird migration as well as the presence of large numbers of other migrating species.
 This course is designed as a way to learn more about birds in general rather than how to ID specific species.
 Although participants will certainly learn how to ID common species, extensive birding experience is NOT required.

-For itinerary, instructor bios & to register please visit here.
+For itinerary, instructor bio & to register please visit here.

 Whimbrels, Sandpipers, Dunlin and more!